nasa/cumulus/tasks/send-pan/README.md

 # @cumulus/send-pan

-`@cumulus/send-pan` contains code for a lambda function that generates a PAN response and sends that response to a configured provider, then returns the payload that was passed to it.
+`@cumulus/send-pan` contains code for a lambda function that generates a Product Acceptance Notice(PAN) response and sends that response to a configured provider, then returns the payload that was passed to it.

 ## About Cumulus